Thursday, June 18, 2026

 They tell the truth and want to know

-From left to right, all through the nigjt
+From left to right, right through the night

 From left to right and head to toe